wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-xplat-getting-started.md

 <properties
-   pageTitle="How to Create an Azure Virtual Machine with the Azure CLI | Windows Azure" description="This topic describes how to install the Azure CLI on any platform, how to use it to connect to your Azure account, and how to create a VM from the Azure CLI." services="virtual-machines" documentationCenter="virtual-machines"
+   pageTitle="How to Create an Azure Virtual Machine with the Azure CLI | Azure" description="This topic describes how to install the Azure CLI on any platform, how to use it to connect to your Azure account, and how to create a VM from the Azure CLI." services="virtual-machines" documentationCenter="virtual-machines"